Melasma is a pigment disorder that can be challenging to treat. It’s also one of the most misunderstood and misdiagnosed skin conditions.

 Why nothing’s working?

-Treatments such as Laser or IPL that heat the skin can be the worse thing you can do and often stimulate a further cascade of unwanted pigmentation.
-So, be wary if you think you have melasma and IPL or Laser have been recommended for your problem.
+Treatments such as Laser or IPL that heat the skin can be the worst thing you can do and often stimulate a further cascade of unwanted pigmentation.
+So, be wary if you think you have melasma, and IPL or Laser has been recommended for your problem.

-No, not really, there is hope.
-It’ll just take some time to resolve itself.
-Getting the correct advice is going to be crucial.
-Sometimes the difference between melasma and sun-induced hyper-pigmentation can be subtle.
+Feeling confused is natural, but melasma can be resolved with the right care and patience.
+Getting the correct advice is crucial.
+Sometimes, the difference between melasma and sun-induced hyper-pigmentation can be subtle.

 But, don’t second guess, get the advice of a skincare professional.